-It was 1852 when Heinrich Georg Franz Stockmann of Lübeck arrived in Finland to work as a bookkeeper and cashier at Nuutajärvi Glassworks
+In 1852 Heinrich Georg Franz Stockmann of Lübeck arrived in Finland.
+He worked as a bookkeeper and cashier at Nuutajärvi Glassworks

-It was 1852 when Heinrich Georg Franz Stockmann of Lübeck arrived in Finland to work as a bookkeeper and cashier at the Nuutajärvi Glassworks.
-Seven years later, the glassware opened a shop in Helsinki with him as shop manager.
-In 1862, Stockmann took control of the business, which he, from the outset, had managed in his own name.
-Twenty years later, Stockmann opened his grand new premises – the so-called «continental department store» – in a building that he had acquired along the Senate Square.
-At present, the building is known as the Kiseleff bazar.
+In 1852 Heinrich Georg Franz Stockmann of Lübeck arrived in Finland.
+He worked as a bookkeeper and cashier at the Nuutajärvi Glassworks.
+Seven years later, the glassware owner opened a shop in Helsinki with him as shop manager.
+In 1862, Stockmann took control of the business, which he had managed – from the outset – in his own name.
+Twenty years later, Stockmann opened his grand new premises – the so-called ‘continental department store’ – in a building that he had acquired along the Senate Square.

-From 1911, Stockmann gradually acquired ownership of its present department store block in the city-centre of Helsinki.
-Initially, a two-storey brick building designed by Sigurd Frosterus was constructed at the corner of Pohjoisesplanadi and Keskuskatu.
-Fifteen years later, a new department store building still designed by this Finnish architect was opened on four floors.
-But the gem of this empire – Stockmann Helsinki Centre – was inaugurated in 1930, with a design in nordic Art Deco style.
-It has been expanded and renovated several times, completing the last major change in 2010.
+At present, Kiseleff bazar is the name of the building.
+From 1911, Stockmann gradually acquired ownership of its current department store block in the city-centre of Helsinki.
+Initially, a two-storey brick building designed by Sigurd Frosterus was built at the corner of Pohjoisesplanadi and Keskuskatu.
+Fifteen years later, there was the opening of a new department store building still designed by this Finnish architect on four floors.
+The inauguration of the gem of this empire – Stockmann Helsinki Centre – took place in 1930, with a design in nordic Art Deco style.
+Since then, several expansions and renovations have taken place, with the last major change in 2010.

-Stockmann Helsinki Centre is part of the original Gazelleneighborhood in the district of Kluuvi, not far away from the Senate Square where the main businesses of the founder had their premises.
+Stockmann Helsinki Centre is part of the original Gazelle block in the district of Kluuvi, not far away from the Senate Square where the main businesses of the founder had their premises.
 The venue is nestled in the heart of Helsinki, only a few minutes away from central railway station.
-The area is known for its modern vibes, theaters, shopping venues (there are as well Kluuvi shopping centre and Sokos department stores) and restaurants.
+The area is known for its modern vibes, theatres, shopping venues – there are also Kluuvi shopping centre and Sokos department stores – and restaurants.
 At the same time, it represents the commercial soul of the city.
 The main offices of Finnish banks are located there and the district experiences a concentration of jobs.
 Same goes for the university.
-Interesting to know that this name which means gloe lake – a bay closed up, as it was originally the district before becoming swamp – is not used by citizens.
-Helsinkians usually refer to the area as ‘keskusta’ (the centre) or ‘ydinkeskusta‘ (the core center).IMAGE GALLERY
+Interesting to know that citizens don’t use this name, which means gloe lake.
+A bay closed up, as it was originally the district before becoming swamp.
+Helsinkians usually refer to the area as keskusta (the centre) or ydinkeskusta (the core centre).